alazaroc/blog-web-code/_posts/2023-05-05-how-to-deploy-serverless-website-with-terraform.md

 > We already know how to deploy AWS resources with Terraform, so in the following section, we will evolve the initial example to deploy three serverless websites using S3 bucket.
 {: .prompt-tip }

-## How to deploy a serverless website with Terraform
+## 5. Hands-on: How to deploy a serverless website with Terraform

 We have an AWS S3 bucket deployed, and now we are going to use it to host a serverless website.
 There are different ways to do it, and we are going to evolve the S3 bucket to create a serverless static website.